rwandaPinocle/Liszt/README.md

 # Introduction
-Liszt is an open source, personal organization tool centered around keeping lists.
+Liszt is an open source desktop application for personal organization centered around quickly and efficiently keeping lists.
 Automation and customization is available through a small scripting language.

 # Requirements